sjkelleyjr/Deadlock/chapters/chapter_04.md

 "What?
 How?"

-"I told David that I was 'passionate about innovation' and 'excited to leverage emerging technologies to drive ByteSkip's digital transformation.'
+"I told David that I was 'passionate about innovation' and 'excited to leverage emerging technologies to drive ByteSauce's digital transformation.'
 I said I was 'committed to collaborative excellence' and 'focused on delivering strategic value.'"

 Alex stared at him.
 "You said all that?"